-We elected to forego the qualitative assessment for our four identified reporting units and conducted a quantitative assessment.
-The fair value for our reporting units subjected to this quantitative test could not be determined using readily available quoted Level 1 inputs or Level 2 inputs that were observable in active markets.
-Therefore, we used an income approach to estimate the fair value of the reporting units, using Level 3 inputs.
-To estimate the fair value of the reporting units, including an assessment of our future revenue prospects, particularly government/defense opportunities, as well as our estimates of the probabilities of the opportunities being funded, awarded, and awarded to us.
-Other key estimates and factors used in the valuation model included revenue growth rates and profit margins based on internal forecasts, as well as industry and market based terminal growth rates, inputs to the weighted-average cost of capital used to discount future cash flows, and earnings multiples.
-As a result of the goodwill impairment tests performed during 2016 and 2015, we determined that an impairment was not required.
+The Company performed a quantitative impairment test of its four identified goodwill reporting units.
+The fair value for the reporting units could not be determined using readily available quoted Level 1 inputs or Level 2 inputs that were observable in active markets.
+Therefore, we used a discounted cash flow model to estimate the fair value of the reporting units, using Level 3 inputs.
+To estimate the fair value of the reporting units, we used significant estimates and judgments, including an assessment of our future revenue prospects, revenue growth rates and profit margins based on internal forecasts, industry and market based terminal growth rates, inputs to the weighted-average cost of capital used to discount future cash flows, and earnings multiples.

-Similarly, for our four other indefinite-lived intangible assets (trademarks), we elected to forego the qualitative assessment and proceeded to perform quantitative assessments.
-The fair value for our indefinite-lived intangible assets subjected to this quantitative test could not be determined using readily available quoted Level 1 inputs or Level 2 inputs that were observable in active markets.
-Therefore, we used a relief from royalty approach, to estimate the fair value of the indefinite-lived intangible assets, using Level 3 inputs.
-This method also required us to use significant estimates and judgmental factors.
-The key estimates and factors used in the valuation model included revenue growth rates, as well as industry and market based terminal growth rates, inputs to the weighted-average cost of capital used to discount future cash flows, and determined royalty rates from market data.
-As a result of the impairment tests performed during 2016, we determined that no impairments were required.
-As a result of the impairment tests performed during 2015, we determined that an impairment amounting to \$150 was required to reduce the carrying value of one Communications Systems business trademark to its estimated fair value.
+The Company performed a quantitative impairment test of its four other indefinite-lived intangible assets (trademarks).
+The fair value of our trademarks could not be determined using readily available quoted Level 1 inputs or Level 2 inputs that were observable in active markets.
+Therefore, we used a relief from royalty approach to estimate the fair value of our trademarks, using Level 3 inputs.
+Significant estimates and judgments included an assessment of our future revenue prospects, industry and market based terminal growth rates, inputs to the weighted-average cost of capital used to discount future cash flows, and royalty rates based on external market data.

+As a result of the impairment tests performed for 2017 and 2016, we determined that no impairments existed.
+Fair value exceeded carrying value for all reporting units and trademarks by more than 10%.

-There is a possibility that our goodwill and other intangible assets, particularly in our Communications Systems business, could be impaired should there be a significant change in our internal forecasts and other assumptions we use in our impairment analysis.
+There is a possibility that our goodwill and other intangible assets could be impaired in the future should there be a significant change in our internal forecasts and other assumptions used in our impairment analysis.